Humanoid Factors: Design Principles for AI Humanoids in Human Worlds

 Humanoids' social abilities are a key factor in their perceived trustworthiness.
-When the humanoid robots demonstrate social skills under- or over-shoot what its appearance and framing suggest, users may lose trust, become disengaged, or over-rely on the system~\citep{sanneman2020trust}.
+When the humanoid robots demonstrate social skills that undershoot or overshoot what their appearance and framing suggest, users may lose trust, become disengaged, or over-rely on the system~\citep{sanneman2020trust}.
 Designing social features that are well matched to task requirements and human expectations, and explicitly communicating the robot’s actual capabilities and limitations, are essential for calibrated trust and appropriate patterns of interaction.
 As exposure to humanoids with diverse morphologies and capabilities increases, human mental models are likely to change organically, reshaping expectations.

 \paragraph{Behavior--expectation alignment.} Behavioral cues such as motion smoothness, tempo, hesitation, and spatial timing provide continuous signals about competence, confidence, and intent, often overriding initial appearance-based expectations.
 Similarly, communication style---including politeness, hedging, tone, and turn-taking---shapes how humans interpret the robot’s authority, uncertainty, and social role.
 Further, from a \emph{social science perspective}, effective participation in a society depends on norm adherence~\citep{durkheim1982rules}, role adoption~\citep{biddle2013role}, shared intentionality, the maintenance of common ground capabilities~\citep{clark1996using}, and rule-based cooperation~\citep{ostrom2011background} that shape how intelligence is expressed, constrained, and interpreted in social contexts.
 Assistant-like behavior invites deference and guidance-seeking, whereas teammate-like behavior promotes shared responsibility and coordination.
 As a result, human assessments of the humanoid’s capabilities are continually updated through interaction, with even subtle mismatches between observed behavior and inferred competence leading to recalibration of trust and engagement.